vaddi/basic/README.md

 - basic_info = like current Version and Application Domain
 - basic_pages = Amount of Files/Pages in the configured PAGES destination Folder and the Localpath.
 - basic_commits = Amount of git Commits
+- basic_appsize = Total Size of the Application

 ## Known Bugs ##